johnjackoleary/cfi-commonplace-book/Lesson Plans/Instrument/IR.12B ILS + LOC Approaches.md

 	3. Outer Marker
 		1. OM substitutions: Compass locator, PAR, ASR, DME, VOR, NDB, RNAV in conjunction with fix
 		2. IM (used for CAT II and CAT III approaches)
+2. Procedure Turns
-2. Other Types of Approaches
+3. Other Types of Approaches
 	1. LDA
 	2. Back Course